What Is a Performance Contract?

 A lot of performers are independent contractors or freelance, so a contract is crucial for securing your rights and interests for these types of businesses.

 Note: Ready to get straight into it?
 Sign up to Bonsai to make your own freelance performance contract now.

 Who Needs a Performance Agreement?

 If you’re an event manager or a venue proprietor, a band, an artist, or just classify yourself as an all-around general performer, you'll need this type of agreement.
 It makes sure all your requirements are met and the responsibilities of both parties are clearly outlined.

 When writing a performance contract, you should always aim to avoid ambiguity.
-Being straight to the point is going to help you iron out the entire agreement—the best way to do this is by giving detailed descriptions of what you’ll be doing.
-This can be the services you offer, or the details of your performance and event, what material you'll be using, and even what kind of entertainment you provide.
+Being straight to the point will help you iron out the entire agreement—the best way to do this is by giving detailed descriptions of what you’ll be doing.
+This can be the services you offer, details about the actual performance or event, what material you'll be using, and even what kind of entertainment you provide.

-You don’t want to find yourself in a situation where you’re doing more or less than the client expects.
+You don’t want to find yourself in a situation where you’re doing more or less than the client expects and is unwilling to pay for.
 To ensure you’re performing the tasks as required, take time to read through the project details before drafting your contract.

 Your client (and you) will want to know all the specifics about the date, time, and even the venue of the performance.
 The performance may be over several dates and across different venues, so stating where, when, and how long each performance is will go far towards making a solid contract and successful agreement.

 We all know a performance can change in an instance, so it’s a good idea to outline the scope of the performance and any grace periods that could be needed.
 This will essentially cover your back when something isn’t completed in the expected timeframe.